tommcandrew/Word-Box/README.md

 ### My Words tab
 You can search for words here by looking through the alphabetical list or typing in the search box.
 If you want to see the translation of a word: click on it in the list.
 Verbs are conjugated, and all gender forms of adjectives are given.

+If you search for a word that isn't known by Word-Box, you will get a link to an online dictionary.

 ### Test tab
 Word-Box will use its vocab to make up a sentence.
 (Apologies for any rudeness: None of the words I have put into the vocab are individually rude.
 But the combinations come up at random and Word-Box knows not the meaning of what it says).